-Definition:

-The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Definition: Indicators: The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to:

-- Provide adequate food - Clothing and shelter (including exclusion from home or abandonment) - Protect a child from physical and emotional harm or danger
+Neglect can be difficult to spot.
+Having one of the signs doesn't necessarily mean a child is being neglected.
+But if you notice multiple signs that last for a while, they might show there is a serious problem.
+Children and young people who are neglected might have: Once a child is born, neglect may involve a parent or carer failing to: Poor appearance and hygiene, being smelly or dirty (unkempt) Provide adequate food Being hungry or not given money for food Clothing and shelter (including exclusion from home or abandonment) Having unwashed clothes, the wrong clothing, such as no warm clothes in winter Protect a child from physical and emotional harm or danger Health and development problems, regular illness or infections Anaemia